pawleitor/run-tezos-node-in-docker/README.md

     * Protocol type is TCP
     * Action is Allow the Connection

+The initial bootstrap process (snapshot import) using out-of-the-box bootstrap peers seems to solve the problem of needing to have a list of peers to use.
+However, if your node identity gets deleted or recreated for some reason, you may then have problems getting peers, even if firewall rules allow the needed P2P connection.
+Another solution for peers is to provide your node with a list of peers you have acquired.

 # Notes
 After cloning or downloading repo, please feel free to edit all files as you see fit to suit your purposes.